 - Knowledge and understanding of state veterinary legislations

-Please address your application to the People, Culture & Safety Manager and email to email@example.com
+Please address your application to the People, Culture & Safety Advisor and email to email@example.com

 Applications for this position must address the essential criteria of the job description and be accompanied by a covering letter and current CV.